binabik-ai/mcp-lab/README.md

 ## Acknowledgments

 Built for testing MCP (Model Context Protocol) servers with various LLM providers.
-MCP is developed by Anthropic.
+MCP is originally developed by Anthropic.